JJLongoria/aura-helper-ignore/README.md

 ---

 ## [**setCompress(compress)**](#setcompresscompress)
-Method to set if compress the affected XML Files when the ignore project metadata
+True to compress the XML Files, false in otherwise.
+If undefined or not pass parameter, also set to true.

 ### **Parameters:**
   - **compress**: True to compress the XML Files, false in otherwise